Currency packaging

 Currency packaging includes several forms of packing cash for easy handling and counting.
 Many systems use standard color-coding or are marked to indicate the amount in the package.

 Currency straps

-Currency straps, also known as currency bands or bill straps, are a type of fastener used to secure discrete numbers of bills.
+Currency straps, also known as currency bands or bill straps, are a type of fastener used to secure specified numbers of bills.
 Typically, currency bands have attached ends, so that bills are "curled" and slipped into the band, whereas currency straps have adhesive on the ends to secure them around the bills after wrapping.
 Straps can be applied manually, or automatically by a Currency-counting machine.

 Currency vacuum packaging

 Generated bundles are packed together in groups of 10 (1000 banknotes) and vacuumized.
 A cliche print containing bank and branch details is applied to the plastic package seal.

 Vacuum packing is the most reliable and effective way of storing currency, which is protected against tarnishing, e.g. from moisture and dirt.
 Vacuum-packed banknotes also take up less space in containers used for transportation.
 Currency units are vacuum packed using a vacuum sealer.